Portable Generator Winter Prep: 7 Essential Steps

 Read more: Get a portable generator to ensure you don’t get caught out in the cold.

-1. Make Sure Your Generator Is Readily Accessible
+1. Make Your Portable Generator Accessible

 If you lose power during a winter snowstorm, you want your generator to be readily accessible—not buried in a shed behind all your summer lawn equipment.
-Before winter arrives, make sure your generator is waiting in a convenient location, preferably with easy access to outdoors.
+Before winter arrives, make sure your generator is waiting in a convenient location, preferably with easy access to the outdoors.

 (Due to carbon monoxide risks, generators should not be used indoors.)

-2. Change the Oil
+2. Change Oil for Winter Performance

 Check your generator’s instruction manual for guidance on how frequently to change the oil.
 Even if you’re not due for a regular oil change, you might want to trade the summer oil for low-viscosity oil (such as 5W30) more suitable for use in cold weather.